Save big this Presidents Day on online courses and gadgets from the CNN Store

 Save an additional 15% with code PREZDAY15

-This 3-in-1 Wireless Charging Station from iPM has an Apple Watch charging stand and a Qi wireless charging pad that will prop your iPhone up.
-In addition to these wireless charging solutions, you can plug your AirPods in to charge, all at the same time.
+This 2-in-1 Wireless Charging Station from iPM has an Apple Watch charging stand and a Qi wireless charging pad that will prop your iPhone up.

 KeySmart Pro with Tile Smart Location ($39.99, originally $59.99; store.cnn.com)